How the GDPR affects Big Data Analytics

 A lot needs to be done

 Companies will have to examine the data they collect with regard to its GDPR impact, implement compliance procedures, evaluate how they process information and a lot more.
-At it-novum, we take a detailed look at the GDPR regulations and develop GDPR-compliant solutions using our Pentaho data integration and analysis solutions.
+At it-novum, we take a detailed look at the GDPR regulations and develop GDPR-compliant solutions using our Hitachi Vantara data integration and analysis solution Pentaho.

 Potential solutions with Pentaho and Cloudera